 Still, it’s hard to let go of the idea that if we’ve done all the right things – studied, showed up on time, worked hard, and received recognition for doing well – our career still may not go as planned.
 Things that alter our career journey are called disruptions, and it’s not a matter of if you’ll experience them; it’s when.

 That’s why it’s important to plan for “what if?”
 Because, eventually, it will happen to you.
 It’s like making sure you’ve got makeup on when your fortieth birthday rolls around.
 No one really likes a surprise party unless they’re prepared for one when it comes!

-Here are some ways you can deal with, and even prepare in advance for, “what if?”
+Here are some ways you can build career resilience and even prepare in advance for, “what if?”

 Things You Can Do in Advance

 Preparing for unanticipated change may seem counter-intuitive.
 But there are things you can do that will not only help you attain more career resilience, but can also help you in the here-and-now.
 Creating buffers, enhancing tools, and expanding your community are things that will serve you in good times and bad.

 Buffers are things that allow you to get some distance from disruption – things like friends, spirituality, yoga, sports, or whatever helps you personally cope better.
 Buffers are not only helpful for dealing with daily stressors, but they are especially helpful when disruption happens.
 Buffers are like air bags: they absorb the blow of career change so you don’t feel the direct impact of the change directly on your core.